Chemistry (Ph.D.)

 Faculty Research Advisor and Dissertation Committee

 Students select a research advisor during the first semester in the program after interviewing at least three faculty members.
 During each semester thereafter, students conduct independent research under the supervision of the Faculty Research Advisor.
-In the second year of residence and before the Research Progress Report, a dissertation committee is selected.
-This committee evaluates the student's Research Progress Report and the Research Proposal Defense.
-Once the Research Proposal Defense has been passed and the student advances to candidacy, a fifth committee member is selected and added to the Dissertation Committee to evaluate the Dissertation Defense.
+In the second year of residence and before the Thesis Research Proposal, a dissertation committee is selected.
+This committee evaluates the student's Thesis Research Proposal and the Original Research Proposal.
+Once the Original Research Proposal has been passed and the student advances to candidacy, a fifth committee member is selected and added to the Dissertation Committee to evaluate the Dissertation Defense.

 Code | Title | Credits |